 - your Note's issue price does not exceed the total noncontingent principal payments by more than the lesser of: - 1. .015 multiplied by the product of the total noncontingent principal payments and the number of complete years to maturity from the issue date, or - 2.
-15 percent of the total noncontingent principal payments; and - your Note provides for stated interest, compounded or paid at least annually, only at: - 1. one or more qualified floating rates, - a single fixed rate and one or more qualified floating rates, - 3. a single objective rate, or - 4. a single fixed rate and a single objective rate that is a qualified inverse floating rate; and - the value of any floating rate on any date during the term of your Note is set no earlier than three months prior to the first day on which that value is in effect and no later than one year following that first day.
+15 percent of the total noncontingent principal payments; and - your Note provides for stated interest, compounded or paid at least annually, only at: - one or more qualified floating rates, - 2. a single fixed rate and one or more qualified floating rates, - 3. a single objective rate, or - 4. a single fixed rate and a single objective rate that is a qualified inverse floating rate.